-- 1. Clothes must be worn in a way such that all private areas (genitals, buttocks, etc.) are always covered. - 2.
-All students must wear a shirt that has material from armpit to armpit (illustrated below) with fabric in the front, back, and on the sides under the arms, bottom attire, and footwear.
+- Clothes must be worn in a way such that all private areas (genitals, buttocks, etc.) are always covered. - All students must wear a shirt that has material from armpit to armpit (illustrated to the right) with fabric in the front, back, and on the sides under the arms, bottom attire, and footwear.
 Also, the shirt may be raised no higher than the top of the navel (belly button).

-- Certain class activities and school events may require a more formal attire that is appropriate for the occasion.
-Students will be expected to follow the guidelines for each of these occasions. - 3.
-Students are permitted to wear: - Hats, including religious headwear.
-Hats must allow the face to be visible to staff, and not interfere with the line of sight of any student or staff. - Hoodie sweatshirts (not to be worn over the head) - Fitted pants, sweatpants, shorts, skirt, dress, including leggings, yoga pants and "skinny jeans" - Ripped jeans, as long as underwear is not exposed. - Athletic attire - Clothing with commercial or athletic logos - 4.
-Students may not wear: - Profanity, violent language, or images. - Images or language depicting drugs or alcohol (or any illegal item or activity) or the use of the same. - Hate speech or pornography. - Clothing, including gang identifiers, must not threaten the health or safety of any student or staff. - Images or language that creates a hostile or intimidating environment based on any protected class. - Undergarments must not be worn alone. - Swimsuits - Accessories that could be considered dangerous or could be used as a weapon.
+- 3. Students are permitted to wear: - A. Hats, including religious headwear.
+Hats must allow the face to be visible to staff, and not interfere with the line of sight of any student or staff. - B. Hoodie sweatshirts (not to be worn over the head) - C. Fitted pants, sweatpants, shorts, skirt, dress, including leggings, yoga pants and "skinny jeans" - D. Ripped jeans, as long as underwear is not exposed. - E. Athletic attire - F. Clothing with commercial or athletic logos - 4.
+Students may not wear: - A. Profanity, violent language, or images. - B. Images or language depicting drugs or alcohol (or any illegal item or activity) or the use of the same. - C. Hate speech or pornography. - D. Clothing, including gang identifiers, must not threaten the health or safety of any student or staff. - E. Images or language that creates a hostile or intimidating environment based on any protected class. - F. Undergarments must not be worn alone. - G. Swimsuits - H. Accessories that could be considered dangerous or could be used as a weapon.

-- Any headgear that obscures the face (except as a religious observance or as personal protective equipment PPE). - Blankets
+- I. Any headgear that obscures the face (except as a religious observance or as personal protective equipment PPE). - J. Blankets

-Enforcement
+Enforcement: